OleJoik/aoc24/README.md

-# Advent of Code 2024
+# Advent of SQUEEL 2024

 Advent of code using nothing but SQL.